-Families must begin considering what their child will do following Year 6 at least two years in advance.
+Families must begin considering what their child will do following Year 6 at least a few years in advance.
 Many families may want their children to continue to Le Bocage International School (LBIS) to continue with the Middle Years Programme (MYP) and Diploma Programme (DP) as the continuation of their IB learning.
 Clavis and LBIS are not formally connected and each school administers individual programmes and calendars; however, the two schools have some informal agreements to support the transition of Clavis students into LBIS.
 It is not an automatic transfer into Form One at LBIS from Year 6 at Clavis and students who have not been at Clavis before Year 6 may be required to take entrance assessments.
-Additionally, students who have struggled or have required significant learning support while at Clavis may also be required to take entrance assessments.
+Additionally, students who have struggled or have required significant learning or developmental support while at Clavis may not be accepted.
+In some of these circumstances, LBIS may require an entrance assessment.
 These assessments are done at the discretion of Le Bocage and there are no guarantees that every Clavis student will be accepted.
 LBIS can support students who may require additional learning or developmental support, but their resources and spaces are limited.
-The sooner families apply to LBIS the higher their priority will be for acceptance.
-Therefore, families are encouraged to begin the process at the start of Year 5.
+Families are encouraged to begin the application process in Year 5 and be prepared with alternate arrangements if LBIS cannot accommodate their child.
 Additional information about applying to LBIS can be found on their website and at https://lebocage.openapply.com.